zuozhenggh/learning-library/developer-library/mytodoreact/frontend/README.md

 # Lab 4 -- Frontend (React JS)

+## **Summary**
 The application is so simple that there is really no need to know React to understand the code.

-The application uses Functional Components with the State Hooks to manage the states.
-There is one main component called "App" which renders another component called "NewItem" and two tables of todo items: the active ones and the already done ones.
-The "NewItem" components displays the text field to add a new item.
+The application uses Functional Components with State Hooks for managing states.
+There is a main component called "App" which renders another component called "NewItem" and two tables of todo items: the active ones and the already done ones.
+The "NewItem" component displays the text field to add a new item.

 The App component includes the "items" state ([]) which contains the list of todo items.
 When setItems is called with a new array of items the component will re-render.